Either way, it doesn’t belong on a hot dog. Ever.

 - It depends on whether the employee is returning from military service.
 Even if that employee raves about the hot dogs with ketchup in Afghanistan, that employee may have an absolute right under USERRA to return to work.

-So what can employers take away from this post-Independence Day post?
+So what can employers take away from this pre-Memorial Day post?